How MAD Must We Be? A Robust Test for Identifying Meaningful Differences Using the Mean Absolute Deviation

 A roundup of statistics and education-related information, deadlines, and opportunities.

-Two new Statistics Teacher co-editors share one article, one lesson plan, and two highlights from the ASA/NCTM Joint Committee on K–12 Education in Statistics and Probability.
+The editors say farewell to Managing Editor Christine Franklin, and welcome Kaycie Maddox as the new ASA K-12 Statistical Outreach Coordinator.
+They also share three articles, one lesson plan, and three highlights from the ASA-NCTM Joint Committee on K-12 Education in Statistics and Probability.

 Linen Theme by The Theme Foundry